NET-BYU/networking-course/_labs/nibbletorrent-peer.md

 - `interval`: The interval (in seconds) that you must send a request to the tracker in order to be considered a peer.

 - `peers`: A list of all peers that are seeding the torrent.
-Each item in the list is a pair of items, with the IP address of the peer and the first item and the client ID of the peer as the second item.
+Each item in the list is a pair of items, with the IP address of the peer and the first item and the peer ID of the peer as the second item.

 An example of the payload the tracker return: